GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/d4707c12-cb66-4d8f-968f-fcd6a9b0ac6b)

-According to the result 153 products are the maximum quantity ever ordered.
+According to the result it provides insights into the distribution of product categories based on the quantity of transactions.
+This analysis aids in understanding purchasing patterns and helps optimize inventory for different product categories to enhance sales and customer satisfaction..
 In this objective count is used for counting the product categories.
 Inner Join is used for join the two table Transactons and Prod_cat_info.
 Group by and Order by are used for sorting the data.

 # Bussiness Objective(6): What is the net total revenue generated in categories Electronics and Books?